kenmcgarry/UKCI2015-side-effects/README.md

 computational techniques to analyze drugs with known sideeffects and compares the proteins involved in these side-effects with proteins known to be identified with other diseases.
-Our intention is to find potential candidates for treating Alzheimer’s disease.
+Our intention is to find potential candidates for treating Alzheimerâ€™s disease.
-Keywords—complex networks, side-effects, hubs, nearness, betweeness
+Keywordsâ€”complex networks, side-effects, hubs, nearness, betweeness

+> T. Ashburn and K. B. Thorl.
+Drug repositioning: identifying and developing new uses for existing drugs.
+Nature Reviews Drug Discovery,3:673â€“683, 2004.

+> L. Brouwers, M. Iskar, G. Zeller, V. vanNoort, , and P. Bork.
+Network neighbors of drug targets contribute to drug side-effect similarity.
+PLoS ONE, 6(7):e22187, 07 2011.